Chronicles of my efforts to install a solar powered air conditioner into our shed.

 1217PM – 12.8V

-With the current configuration, I feel I can safely run the Air Conditioner for an hour (assuming nonstop compressor) without damaging the batteries.
-I can still do better.
+With the current configuration, I feel I can safely run the Air Conditioner for an hour without damaging the batteries but I know I can still do better.

-(1) 150F super-capacitor – This should help with voltage drop when compressor kicks in which I’ve seen peak to 1300w on startup.
-Supercaps are known to greatly improve battery life when used in parallel .
-They also last a very long time unlike batteries.
-However they are a bit cost prohibitive, it would seem to get the size needed to use my inverter with a constant load of 1200 watts I’d need 150F for my situation I believe.
+(1) 150F Super Capacitor– This should help with voltage drop when compressor kicks in (from what I understand that is rough on the battery).
+Supercaps are known to greatly improve battery life and last a very long time, but supercaps are a bit cost prohibitive.
+It would seem to get the size needed to use my inverter with a constant load of 1200 watts I’d need 150F for my situation (I believe).